noebs/coop.sd/content/en/projects/photography/index.md

 ---
-title: "Photography"
+title: "Project Management"
 weight: 1
 ---

-## Sometimes I take pictures
+## PMO Services

-This project is about the pictures I take.
-Sometimes, they are pictures of cats.
+Coop Creators Project Management Office is a professional service we offer through our COOPs and SACCOS office.
+Our PMO unit is responsible for working with COOPS throughout their programs to ensure the delivery of high quality products.